FAQ - Frequently Asked Questions

 What type of fence do I need?

 Alpacas are not known for challenging fences, and they usually do not wander far if they get out.
-However, a good fence is vitally important to keep alpaca safe from predators.
-Even a neighborhood dog can be dangerous if it decides it likes to chase alpacas.
+However, a good fence is vitally important to keep alpacas safe from predators.
+Even a neighborhood dog can be dangerous to alpacas.

 Four foot tall woven wire fencing with 2″ x 4″ openings work well.
 Field fencing is also a good option, and can often be purchased more economically.
 The openings at the top are larger and become smaller as you get closer to the ground.